C05-Chan/Web-Programming-Coursework/README.md

 >if !navigator.online  returns true does that mean the browser/wifi AND server is offline?

 ### Window Reload
+**Prompt Used**
+>how to make the window reload js?

 I wanted to include a feature where the window would automatically reload every couple minutes, so I asked AI "how to make the window reload js?" since I know I could add `setInterval` and make it automatic.
 When I started implementing it, I encountered and issues where the window will reset to the information page.
 So then I added pages to be assigned to session storage, so that when on reload it will not disappear, but due to the way the app had been coded to hide and show elements, when the window reset on a "page" like **"Timer"** or **"Submission"** the elements will all disappear.
 So I decided to not use that idea and instead make a reload button on specific pages like **"Runners"** and **"Admins"** so they can refresh to get the data.

->how to make the window reload js?

 ### All Prompts Used
 ```What does each status code mean?```